cassidyjames/cassidyjames.github.io/_posts/2023-03-17-freedesktop-accent-colors-gnome-proposal.md

 ### Prototype Progress

 There's an open [pull request for the FreeDesktop portal](https://github.com/flatpak/xdg-desktop-portal/pull/815) we were involved in to add the tiny amount of support—and importantly, specification—needed for accent colors.
-We've also opened a [merge request for the GNOME desktop schemas](https://gitlab.gnome.org/GNOME/gsettings-desktop-schemas/-/merge_requests/63) which will be required to support accent colors.
-We've proposed updates to [destructive styles](https://gitlab.gnome.org/GNOME/libadwaita/-/merge_requests/810) and [message dialog styles](https://gitlab.gnome.org/GNOME/libadwaita/-/merge_requests/812) in LibAdwaita which would address the considerations raised above.
-We've also opened a [draft merge request against GNOME Shell](https://gitlab.gnome.org/GNOME/gnome-shell/-/merge_requests/2715) for accent color support there, as well.
+We've also opened draft merge requests for [the GNOME desktop schemas](https://gitlab.gnome.org/GNOME/gsettings-desktop-schemas/-/merge_requests/63) and [Libadwaita](https://gitlab.gnome.org/GNOME/libadwaita/-/merge_requests/824) which will be required to support accent colors.

+We've proposed updates to [destructive styles](https://gitlab.gnome.org/GNOME/libadwaita/-/merge_requests/810) and [message dialog styles](https://gitlab.gnome.org/GNOME/libadwaita/-/merge_requests/812) in Libadwaita which would address some of the considerations raised above.

-Finally, we're working on a prototype of the behavior in Libadwaita to map RGB values to the appropriate accent colors and apply them to the app.
-We also plan to propose the required changes to the Appearance panel in GNOME Settings to bring it all together.
+Finally, we've opened draft merge requests for [GNOME Shell](https://gitlab.gnome.org/GNOME/gnome-shell/-/merge_requests/2715) and [GNOME Settings](https://gitlab.gnome.org/GNOME/gnome-control-center/-/merge_requests/1728) for accent color support to bring it all together.

+### Next Steps

+We've presented this proposal within the GNOME design team, and are actively working through the details to see if we can come to an agreement on the best way forward.
+There is still a lot of work to be done if it's accepted, though!

+We would need to update the [GNOME Human Interface Guidelines](https://developer.gnome.org/hig/) to provide guidance to developers in using accent colors—including when to opt into the accent color, when to use and avoid semantic colors, and how to test against the supported accent colors.
+We would need to audit existing GNOME apps for color usage, e.g. in illustrations, animations, and semantic colors.
+For animations (like in the Mouse & Touchpad settings), we would need to update the source videos and styling to be recolorable based on the accent color.

+And there are probably 100 other, smaller things I'm forgetting that would need to be done.

 ## Thanks for Reading!

 I know that was a _monster_ of a blog post, so props for getting through it to the end.
 We hope this proposal makes sense and serves as a kicking-off point for a long-awaited way for users to make their desktop their own, distributions to differentiate themselves in well-defined ways, and app developers to not be overwhelmed with the implementation. 😅️ Thanks to Alice, Chris, and Jamie for their collaboration, and for future related posts, be sure to follow [my blog](https://cassidyjames.com/blog), [Alice's blog](https://blogs.gnome.org/alexm/), and [Chris' blog](https://blogs.gnome.org/christopherdavis/)—or just subscribe to [GNOME Planet](https://planet.gnome.org/) to get it all!

-And to reiterate one more time, the "we" in this blog post is inclusive of myself, Alice, Chris, and Jamie—and ultimately, I wrote the blog post, so any errors are my own.
+And to reiterate one more time, the "we" in this blog post is inclusive of myself, Alice, Chris, and Jamie—and ultimately, I wrote this blog post, so any mistakes are my own.
 We've been involved in discussions with other folks quite a bit, but we're the ones attaching our names to this specific proposal. :) At the same time, we can't promise that this will be accepted or come to fruition the way we've mapped out—in the next GNOME release or really, ever—but we wanted to put it out there for feedback and discussion.
 Thanks again for reading!